What is credit counseling?

 Will I have a formal written agreement or contract with you?
 Don't sign anything without reading it first.
 Make sure all verbal promises are also in writing.
 As with any contract, don’t sign anything that you don’t understand.

 What are the counselor’s qualifications?
 Is the organization or counselor accredited or certified?
-What are the qualifications of its credit counselors?
+What are the qualifications of the organization’s credit counselors?
 Find out about what training or professional certifications the counselor has received.

 How are your employees paid?
 Are the employees paid more if I sign up for certain services, if I pay a fee, or if I make a contribution to your organization?
 If the answer is yes, consider this a red flag and go elsewhere.